isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 -  ``delayed-updates-limit`` - specifies a maximum number of lease updates which can be queued while the server is in the ``communication-recovery`` state.
-This parameter was introduced in Kea 1.9.4 release.
+This parameter was introduced in Kea release 1.9.4.
 The special value of 0 configures the server to never transition to the ``communication-recovery`` state and the server behaves as in earlier Kea versions.
 The default value of this parameter is 100.